 Take some time to read the school’s website.
 If you have friends or family attending the school, contact them to ask questions about what they do and don’t like about studying there.
 You should prepare at least three questions for your interviewer(s) that demonstrate your knowledge of their curriculum, special programs, and volunteer opportunities in the community.

-Whether it’s a traditional interview or an MMI (mini multiple interviews), mock interviews are the best way to prepare yourself for the actual interview day.
+Whether it’s a traditional interview or an MMI (multiple mini interviews), mock interviews are the best way to prepare for the actual interview day.
 Running through all possible questions and scenarios can help you formulate the strategies that will earn you the most points.
 Take the time to practice.
 Mocks will not only ease your mind but give you an edge!

-Looking for more tips to help you prepare for your interview?
-Register for our upcoming webinar, How to Nail Your Med School Interviews, and check out our Med School Interview Services to learn how we can further help you prep for the big day.Want Alicia to help you get Accepted?
+Want to ensure that you’ve done everything you can to prepare for your medical school interview?
+The best way to prep is to work one-on-one with an admissions expert.
+Check out our Med School Interview Services to learn how we can help you prep for the big day.Want Alicia to help you get Accepted?
 Click here to get in touch!